 13 This link was updated on 10 December 2006 to include a more up-to-date index.

 Similarly tagged OmniNerd content:

 - Regulators Discover a Hidden Viral Gene in Commercial GMO Crops, by GreatWhiteDork almost 2 years ago

-- Reductionism: Dinner Goes to Pieces, by Brandon almost 2 years ago
+- Reductionism: Dinner Goes to Pieces, by Brandon about 2 years ago

-- CA Proposition 37 - GMO Labeling, by GreatWhiteDork about 2 years ago
+- CA Proposition 37 - GMO Labeling, by GreatWhiteDork over 2 years ago

 - Grilled Chicken, it's what's for lunch, by ldsudduth about 4 years ago